The Intuition

 Related Patterns

-2D Dynamic Programming, Binary Search
+2D Dynamic Programming, Binary Search, Knapsack DP

 2D Dynamic Programming — O(m*n) time, O(m*n) or O(n) space